About Omar Ha-Redeye

-Omar Ha-Redeye is a Toronto lawyer and legal academic.
+Omar Ha-Redeye is a Toronto and Durham Region lawyer and legal academic.
 He holds an LLM in Health Law from Osgoode Hall Law School, with coursework in Advanced Trial Advocacy.

 He is the Executive Director of the Durham Community Legal Clinic, which focuses on public legal education and providing legal services to low-income residents.
 He also teaches part-time at Ryerson University.

 Omar is actively involved in the legal profession, and has held various leadership positions in several different advocacy and professional organizations.
 He is frequently interviewed by the media on legal issues.